Administrative rules for procurement

-Metro’s contracting and procurement practices are governed by the State of Oregon’s Public Contracting Code and Metro Code 2.04.
+Metro’s contracting and procurement practices are governed by the State of Oregon’s Public Contracting Code and Metro administrative rules.
 Contracts are awarded through open, competitive bidding, in full compliance with all applicable regulations.

 For a quote or bid, Metro must award the contract to the lowest responsive and responsible bidder.
 For a proposal, Metro awards the contract to the proposer submitting the highest ranked proposal, with cost being one of the criteria considered.

 To become a vendor with Metro: